Kalteew/MoPWorldBossTracker/README.md

 - Shows each world boss a character still needs this week
 - Automatically handles weekly reset boundaries
 - Low memory usage
+- `/mopwb version` prints the addon version and currently active bosses

 ---

 ## Usage

 Toggle the tracker frame via the minimap button or `/mopwb toggle`.
 The frame shows your level 90+ characters that still need MoP world boss kills for the week.
 Use `/mopwb show` or `/mopwb hide` to control visibility, `/mopwb minimap` to toggle the minimap button, `/mopwb all` to display every character, and `/mopwb todo` to show only those still needing kills.
+Check the addon version and default active bosses with `/mopwb version`.

 ---